spack/spack/lib/spack/docs/packaging_guide.rst

 directory containing the expanded ``libelf`` source code.
 There are a number of other places you can cd to in the spack directory hierarchy:

-.. command-output:: spack cd -h
+.. command-output:: spack cd --help

 Some of these change directory into package-specific locations (stage directory, install directory, package directory) and others change to core spack locations.
-For example, ``spack cd -m`` will take you to the main python source directory of your spack install.
+For example, ``spack cd --module-dir`` will take you to the main python source directory of your spack install.

-.. _spack-env:
+.. _cmd-spack-env:

 ^^^^^^^^^^^^^
 ``spack env``